 Energy prices are just one part of the equation.
 Many energy customers place a great amount of importance on customer service.
 Additionally, many energy providers offer to purchase green energy solutions on the customer’s behalf.
 This means that retailers agree with the customer to feed green energy back into the grid.
 Should the customer sign up to this scheme, they are effectively ‘carbon offsetting’ their environmental footprint.

 If the embedded network does not offer these green schemes, it may be off-putting for customers who are interested in environmental causes.
 Additionally, if customers have no option of switching, they feel backed into a wall, and there is less pressure on the retailer to provide great service.
-Energy deregulation has increased competition drastically in NSW and Victoria, so being part of an embedded network may feel limiting for some customers.

 Pros and Cons of an Embedded Electricity Network